IronShield-Tech/IronShield/HIRING.md

 You’ll fit in if:

 - You run **Gentoo**, **Arch**, **NixOS**, or something even more cursed.
-- You obsessively **self-host** your mail, DNS, monitoring, pastebins, and maybe your own git.
+- You obsessively **self-host** your DNS, monitoring, mail (if self-host email consider seeking professional help, but please apply), pastebins, and maybe your own git.
 - You think **proprietary cloud software** is a trap.
 - You’ve built your own **language**, **VM**, or **compiler** just to understand the internals.
 - You’ve done **offensive security**, CTFs, reverse engineering, or rootkit-level work.